damwead/wallpaper_changer/README.md

 # wallpaper_changer

-Takes pics from reddit comunity r/wallpapers and sets on walpaper
+Takes images from reddit comunity r/wallpapers and sets on walpaper